The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Comparison with observations

-The Perseus star forming region consists of multiple star forming clusters. \citet{arce_complete_2010} present a comprehensive analysis of the mass, volume, turbulence, and star forming efficiency of various star forming regions in Perseus.
-From \citet{arce_complete_2010} the estimated current mass, including gas mass, mass in outflows, and young stellar objects, in the L1448, NGC1333, B1-Ridge, B1, IC348, and B5 star forming regions is approximately $3220\msun$.
-The estimated total volume of all star forming regions is $53.5\pc^3$, which is slightly smaller than the $4^3=64\pc^3$ volume of the simulations.
+The Perseus star-forming region consists of multiple star-forming clusters. \citet{arce_complete_2010} presents a comprehensive analysis of the mass, volume, turbulence, and star formation efficiency (SFE) of various star-forming regions in Perseus.
+From \citet{arce_complete_2010} the estimated current mass, including gas mass, mass in outflows, and young stellar objects, in the L1448, NGC1333, B1-Ridge, B1, IC348, and B5 star-forming regions is approximately $3220\msun$.
+The estimated total volume of all star-forming regions is $53.5\pc^3$, which is slightly smaller than the $4^3=64\pc^3$ volume of the simulations.
 Based on these mass and volume estimates, the $M_{gas} = 3000\msun$ or $3750\msun$ simulations are best for the comparison.

 To further refine which simulation is best for comparison, we calculate which simulation produces a similar number of sink particles with luminosities that would be observable by the observations of \citet{tobin_vla_2016}.